Alternatives for Replacing Animal Protein in Your Diet

 Vegetarians don’t eat meat, but they do let themselves eat products that come from animals, such as eggs and dairy.
 Some of them even eat fish and seafood.
 In addition, there are others who are more strict and will not eat “anything that has eyes.”

 Vegans do not eat any product that comes from animals, which makes it a bit more difficult for them to get enough protein in their diets.
-For both, vegetarians and vegans, there are many options that will allow them to have a well-balanced, healthy diet.
+For both, vegetarians and vegans, there are many options that’ll allow them to have a well-balanced, healthy diet.

 Eggs contain about 6 grams of protein (each one).
 They’re an excellent substitute; you can choose to eat just the egg white, or with the yolk as well.
-The secret to making eggs healthy is in the way you cook them, fried eggs raise your cholesterol, so it is best to boil them.
+The secret to making eggs healthy is in the way you cook them, fried eggs increase your fat consumption, so you might want to boil them.

 Nuts and seeds